Panama Canal: Layout

 While globally the Atlantic Ocean is east of the isthmus and the Pacific is west, the general direction of the canal passage from the Atlantic to the Pacific is from northwest to southeast, because of the shape of the isthmus at the point the canal occupies.
 The Bridge of the Americas (Puente de las Américas) at the Pacific side is about a third of a degree east of the Colón end on the Atlantic side.
 Still, in formal nautical communications, the simplified directions "southbound" and "northbound" are used.

-The canal consists of artificial lakes, several improved and artificial channels, and three sets of locks.
+The canal consists of artificial lakes, several improved and artificial channels, and multiple sets of locks.
+The original locks take ships up to panamax size and the new expansion locks up to neopanamax size.
 An additional artificial lake, Alajuela Lake (known during the American administration as Madden Lake), acts as a reservoir for the canal.
 The layout of the canal as seen by a ship passing from the Atlantic to the Pacific is: